 For further details including how to get there, accommodation, day tour, more photos and info see my earlier blog Japan: Miyajima Island & Hiroshima, a great combo.

 Soon I will write about places south of Hiroshima, on Kyushu, Japan’s 3rd largest island, including Fukuoka, Nagasaki, Huis ten Bosch and Beppu, one of Japan’s most famous hot spring resorts.
-I slept in a robot hotel, visited a wisteria garden and saw a bit part of my own country re-build in Japan.
+I visited a wisteria garden and saw a bit part of my own country re-build in Japan.
 All definitely worth visiting and less crowded than the Kyoto-Osaka-Tokyo ‘golden triangle’.

 Hokkaido is the second largest, northernmost and least developed of Japan’s four main islands.
 You may have heard about Niseko, Sapporo or Furano.
 Hokkaido has several ski resorts such as Rusutsu, Tomamu and Kiroro.
 Hokkaido is the latest prefecture for blossom to reach their peak (May).
 To me, Hokkaido will always be linked in my mind with the crane birds at the Kushiro Wetlands I saw in a National Geographic documentary.
 Unfortunately I have not been there yet, but it’s on the to-do-list!